-The data flow graphs shown until now are defined completely statically.
-However, in real situations you might need to modify the behavior of the graph based on some dynamic condition or event.
-The required modification could be in the data being processed, for example a modified mode of operation or a new coefficient table, or it could be in the control flow of the graph such as conditional execution or dynamically reconfiguring a graph with another graph.
-Run-time parameters (RTP) are useful in such situations.
+It is possible to modify the behavior of the AI Engine program or data-flow graph based on a dynamic condition or event using the run-time parameter.
+The modification could be in the data being processed, for example a modified mode of operation or a new coefficient table, or it could be in the control flow of the graph such as conditional execution or dynamically reconfiguring a graph.
 Either the kernels or the graphs can be defined to execute with parameters.
-Additional graph API are also provided to update or read these parameter values while the graph is running.

-Synchronous or triggering parameters are the other type of supported run-time parameters.
-A kernel that requires a triggering parameter does not execute until these parameters have been written by a controlling processor.
+- The kernel does not execute until the run-time parameter is written by a controlling processor.
 Upon a write, the kernel executes once, reading the new updated value.
-After completion, the kernel is blocked from executing until the parameter is updated again.
-This allows a different type of execution model from the normal streaming model, which can be useful for certain updating operations where blocking synchronization is important.
+After completion, it is blocked from executing again until the parameter is updated.
+This allows for a different type of execution model from the normal streaming model, and can be useful for certain updating operations where blocking synchronization is important.

 - These parameters can be changed any time by either a controlling processor such as Arm® .
 They are read each time a kernel is invoked without any specific synchronization.
 These types of parameters can be used, for example, to pass new filter coefficients to a filter kernel that changes infrequently.